 About Ouarzazate & Region

-Ouarzazate is the first town most people see after crossing the High Atlas and is the unofficial capital of the south of Morocco.
+Ouarzazate is the first town most people see after crossing the High Atlas and it is the unofficial capital of the south of Morocco.
 Formerly a Foreign Legion outpost in the southern Kasbah region, it has been notably used as a location backdrop by many epic films such as Gladiator, Lawrence of Arabia and Jesus of Nazareth.
 An incredible day out from Marrakech or useful as a staging post for adventures further south in the Sahara, the Todra and Dades Gorges and the many oases of the South.
 Ouarzazate is also home to the Atlas Film Studios which offers a tour when large-scale filming is not taking place.
 As with many other towns in Morocco, Ouarzazate has an old town with its maze of narrow streets and a new town where most of the hotels are located.
-The Kasbah Taourirt is withn walking distance of most of the hotels and is well worth a visit.
+The Kasbah Taourirt is within walking distance of most of the hotels and is well worth a visit.

 Ouarzazate has been unfailingly linked with cinema since 1984.
 Its climate, geographical situation and economic conditions have encouraged film studios to locate there.
 The sets of films such as Lawrence of Arabia and Asterix & Obelix: Mission Cleopatra or the Sheltering Sky and Gladiator can be visited at the Atlas Film Studios.

 You can't leave Ouarzazate without visiting the Tiffoultoute kasbah and the Ait Benhaddou Ksar.
-These remarkable examples of traditional architecture give a foretaste of the famous Route of the 1000 kasbahs.
-The view from the impressive ksar (fort, plural ksour), which has been recognised by UNESCO as a World Heritage of Humanity Site, is a magnificent panorama of the palm grove, the reg (stony desert) and the Atlas mountains.
+These remarkable examples of traditional architecture give a foretaste of the famous Route of the 1000 Kasbahs.
+The view from the impressive ksar (fort, plural ksour), which has been recognised by UNESCO as a World Heritage Site, is a magnificent panorama of the palm grove, the reg (stony desert) and the Atlas mountains.

 Tisselday is a lovely little hamlet about 1 hour north of Ouarzazate which is a very useful stop en route to/from Marrakech.
 There is a wonderful kasbah-style guest house perched above the valley and overlooking the road from on high, the "Kasbah" I Roccha.